MagicXIV/ResearchArchiveMasterThesis/2.Post-Processing/README.md

 └── README.md

 The code (DescriptiveStatistics.Rmd) and the README.md file are human-generated.
-The output in the Output folder and the PNG files in the SEMModelGraph folder are project-generated.
+The output in the Output folder is project-generated.

 The PNG plots in the SEMModelGraph folder were created using the website https://app.diagrams.net/